-Criticisms however are varied concerning the addressal of the chapter but the content is promising and portrays through itself, the Hindu state of mind regarding love, marriage, family life and sexual desire being one of the most essential parts of the life of an individual in exclusion and as a couple, forming an exemplary illustration of Sanskrit literature.
+Criticisms, however, are varied concerning the address of the chapter but the content is promising and portrays through itself, the Hindu state of mind regarding love, marriage, family life and sexual desire being one of the most essential parts of the life of an individual in exclusion and as a couple, forming an exemplary illustration of Sanskrit literature.

 What happens when two individuals of the opposite gender meet and feel attraction towards each other unaware of each other’s intentions?

-When a man and a woman gets acquainted to one another, develop the hots for each other instantaneously, and the man feels the want of passion fire up within him, so that he looks for an excuse to get close to this woman with the intent of brushing his body against hers.
+When a man and a woman get acquainted with one another, develop the hots for each other instantaneously, and the man feels the want of passion fire up within him so that he looks for an excuse to get close to this woman with the intent of brushing his body against hers.
 This tactic wholly justifies the embrace of touching.